 - José Saramago – Blindness

 Some of these books (Ultima, Mango Street, Oscar Wao) will be rereads for me.
 A few of them will be challenging reads.
-(I’m a little intimidated by the Fuentes and Vargas Llosa books.)
 And some books (The Alchemist, Mambo Kings), I have been meaning to read and never gotten around to it.

 I chose the books based on popularity and timelessness.
-These books are in the high school canon (Ultima, Mango Street), Pulitzer Prize winners (Oscar Wao, Mambo Kings), Nobel Prize winners (One Hundred Years of Solitude, Death in the Andes, Blindness), beloved best-sellers (The Alchemist) and pop culture favorites (Spider Woman).
+These books are in the high school canon (Ultima, Mango Street), Pulitzer Prize winners (Oscar Wao, Mambo Kings), Nobel Prize winners (One Hundred Years of Solitude, Blindness), beloved best-sellers (The Alchemist) and pop culture favorites (Spider Woman).

 Of course, there are some missing books.
 Where’s the most famous Latino novel of them all, Don Quixote?
 At 900 pages, I decided it would too challenging to read such a thick tome while trying to keep up with current books.
 Where’s Roberto Bolaño, Julio Cortázar, Juan Rulfo and Miguel Angel Asturias?
 Hey, I can’t read everything.
 The list is subjective.